 The beauty of having health insurance available through your employer is that you typically pay the premiums with pretax dollars.
-This means that the money isn’t taxed as some other benefits are, making health insurance a very nice perk of employment.
+This means that the money isn’t taxed as some other employee benefits are, making health insurance a very nice perk of employment.
 Of course, there are some minor drawbacks, too, and there are exceptions to every rule.

-If you earn $700 a week in gross wages and your health insurance premiums are $50 a week, your employer most likely deducts that $50, then calculates your tax withholding on the remaining $650.
+If you earn $700 a week in gross wages and your employer paid health insurance premiums are $50 a week, your employer most likely deducts that $50, then calculates your tax withholding on the remaining $650.
 Tax withholding is a percentage of your pay, so a percentage of $650 is obviously less – and therefore better – than a percentage of $700.
 You end up paying for your health insurance, something you’d have to do anyway, and getting a tax break, too.
 Your employer also gets a break; he doesn’t have to match your Social Security and Medicare taxes on that $50 as he would have to if you’d been taxed on the money.

 The same rule applies to any Health Savings Account contributions you make.
 Tax law is set up to provide for this tax-free status if your employer establishes what’s called a cafeteria plan.
-The downside here is that you can’t also claim a deduction for the premiums if you elect to itemize on your tax return.
+The downside here is that you can’t also claim employee deductions for the premiums if you elect to itemize on your tax return.
 That would be like getting two tax breaks for the same money.

 Deductions Paid With After-Tax Dollars